Bang and Blame

 "Bang and Blame" is a song by American alternative rock group R.E.M.
 It was released as the second single from their ninth studio album, Monster (1994), on October 31, 1994, by Warner Bros.
 Records.
 The song was R.E.M.'s last to reach the top 40 on the US Billboard Hot 100, peaking at number 19, and was also their last number-one single on the Billboard Modern Rock Tracks chart.
 The single reached number one in Canada—R.E.M.'s only single to do so—and peaked inside the top 40 on the charts of Australia, Belgium, Finland, Iceland, Ireland, the Netherlands, New Zealand, and the United Kingdom.

+Stipe has described the song as being about domestic violence, however, it has also been suggested that the song is about Stipe's relationship with the recently deceased River Phoenix, to whom the entire album is dedicated.
+Phoenix's sister, Rain, provides backing vocals for the track, as does Stipe's sister, Lynda.